Remote working is a divisive topic. People either love it or hate it.

 Define a work space

-Don’t keep household chores in your line of sight
+Don’t keep household chores or clutter in your line of sight

 It can be tempting to abandon your work in favour of household pursuits - especially if you can see them.
 The best way to avoid the temptation to fold clothes and change your sheets while you’re on the clock?
 Keep these tasks out of sight.
 Rid your workspace of anything that will remind you of your household chores.